poulader/HitmanBloodMoney_UnlimitedSaves/README.md

 Edit: For "Pro" difficulty, which has no saves allowed, saving works, but the load menu item needs to be patched.
 Will update soonish.
 For hard mode and below, eg the 3 saves or easier, it works fine.

+Edit2: Steam has screwed up my two accounts with hitman blood money, I have the fix for pro but cannot test it.
+I'll put a second version up labelled as "untested" until someone with steam 1.2 tries it.

 /*
 I wrote this because I want to play harder difficulty in hitman blood money without being limited by saves.
 I do not patch the hitman image on disk because they are using a packer which I'm working on atm; although they do not appear